dartmouth-dltg/local_contexts_projects/README.md

-An ArchivesSpace plugin that allows staff users to add & display Local Contexts Labels (TK & BC), Notices (TK & BC), & Local Contexts Institution Notices (Attribution Incomplete) on resources, accessions, archival objects, and digital objects by linking a Local Contexts Hub Project to an object via the project id.
+An ArchivesSpace plugin that allows staff users to add & display Local Contexts Labels (TK & BC), Notices (TK & BC), & Local Contexts Institution Notices (Attribution Incomplete) on resources, accessions, archival objects, digital objects, and digital object components by linking a Local Contexts Hub Project to an object via the project id.

 Please read the Local Contexts guidelines for using Labels & Notices and contact them for